 We spent three weeks in Italy visiting Rome, Tuscany, Sorrento, and the Amalfi Coast before taking a cruise of the Mediterranean.
 This post lays out our entire Italy itinerary with resources at the end.
 It was an amazing trip and I wanted to share where we went, the boutique hotels we stayed at and the fabulous restaurants we ate at.

 Our Italy Itinerary – First Stop, Rome

-The hotel’s a quick walk to restaurants, trains, subways and touring buses and was reasonably priced.
-You have to climb about 20 steps to reach the main lobby, which might be difficult if you have trouble walking, but once you check in, you can take a small lift up to your room.
+The hotel’s a quick walk to restaurants, trains, subways, and tour buses and was reasonably priced.
+You have to climb about 20 steps to reach the main lobby, which might be difficult if you have trouble walking, but once you check-in, you can take a small lift up to your room.
 Before we left on our trip, we considered staying at a hotel near the Trevi Fountain but were glad we didn’t.
 The Trevi Fountain was scaffolded at the time we were there but the area was still filled with tourists and hustlers.
 Hotel Lirico is quieter with occasional wafts of music from the adjacent Opera house.

 The Hop on Hop Off Bus and touring Rome